Chicago/lead-safe-api-docs/docs/api.md

 The format for `FILE.JSON` is described in the next section.

+### Character Limit

+There is a 20,000 character limit for submissions.

 ### Schema

 Submit a patient record and retrieve the estimated risk of having elevated blood-lead levels.